-In 2017, the Company recognized ₱82.9 million impairment loss (nil in 2018 and 2019), which is presented in consolidated profit or loss, bringing the investment balance to nil as at December 31, 2019 and 2018.
+In 2017, the Company recognized P82.9 million impairment loss, bringing the investment balance to nil as at December 31, 2020 and 2019.

 In March 2018, the Company filed before the Regional Trial Court of Makati City a civil case for specific performance in order to compel Red Core Group to comply with the provisions of the loan and investment agreement signed by the parties.
-As at February 19, 2020, the case is still ongoing.
+On November 23, 2020, the Court partially granted the Motion for Summary Judgment filed by the Company.
+As at February 18, 2021, the case is still ongoing.

-In 2019 and 2017, gain on sale of FVOCI investments amounted to ₱11.9 million and ₱13.9 million, respectively.
+In 2020 and 2019, gain on sale of FVOCI investments amounted to ₱1.2 million and ₱11.9 million, respectively.
 In 2018, loss on sale of FVOCI investments amounted to ₱2.7 million.